Xinglab/rMATS-DVR/README.md

 ## Output

 The final output files are in "Prefix_rMATS-DVR_results" folder, including "rMATS-DVR_Result.txt" and "rMATS-DVR_Result_summary.txt".
-"rMATS-DVR_Result.txt" provides the variant information, read counts, P value, FDR, gene location, and multiple annotations based on the known databases. "rMATS-DVR_Result_summary.txt" summarizes the frequencies of all types of total variants and DVRs respectively, they are also substratified into known SNPs, known RNA editing sites, and novel variants.
+"rMATS-DVR_Result.txt" provides the variant information, read counts, P value, FDR, gene location, and multiple annotations based on the known databases. "rMATS-DVR_Result_summary.txt" summarizes the frequencies of all types of total variants and DVRs respectively, substratified into known SNPs, known RNA editing sites, and novel variants.
 All other files are temporary files.

 ###1. rMATS-DVR_Result.txt
 	Chroms: Chromosome of variant.